swhart22/nbcots-leaflet-gfx/README.md

 ```
 npm run start
 ```
-If all went well, your browser should open up a tab on localhost:3000 with the development version of a bracket.
+If all went well, your browser should open up a tab on localhost:3000 with the development version of your map.

-You now want to link up your project's spreadsheet with the project.
-Change the `"SPREADSHEET_URL"` variable in `./src/js/proj-config.js` to the URL of your spreadsheet once you've made it public.

-You should also specify here whether the bracket is a 16- or 32- seed.
-The code is designed to take the first 16 or 32 rows of whatever dataset on that basis.
-It will still work if there aren't those exact numbers of items in the sheet, but make sure there are.

-See a sample sheet here: https://docs.google.com/spreadsheets/d/1R8A_X3mQl872Cwroc947SAtFyw7xyqW3m_BJNU3sLjM/edit#gid=0

-Keep the header values the same, and in the columns that include data validation, you need to make sure those values are the ones in your spreadsheet as well, or else the code won't work.

-For intermediate phases of the tournament, leave the appropriate columns blank and the graphic will have those lines and nodes greyed out.
-For competitors that were out in a previous round, make sure you mark 'N/A'

-You can tinker with the project in development mode as needed.
-Changes to code will reload live, you'll have to refresh after making changes to the Google Sheet.
+The project comes with d3 installed, so you will be able to add an svg layer using d3 on top of the leaflet tile.
+See how <a href="https://gist.github.com/Sumbera/7e8e57368175a1433791" target="_blank">here</a>.
+You can also just use leaflet's built in tooltips and markers.

 ## Production

-Once you've made sure the bracket looks like it's supposed to, run:
+Once you've made sure the graphic looks like it's supposed to, run:
 ```
 npm run build
 ```